Why You Should Hire An Online Fitness and Nutrition Coach

 Someone who will give you some guidance, answers, and strategies to move forward for no reason other than to just help you out.

 Now, I will also add that sometimes it’s not as easy as it may seem.
-In my career I’ve answered literally thousands, if not tens of thousands, of questions, emails, comments, messages and DM’s, etc…. and there has been A LOT of situations where the question was just too individual for me to give guidance without coaching, but I’ve never sugar coated that.
+In my career, I’ve answered literally thousands, if not tens of thousands, of questions, emails, comments, messages and DM’s, etc…. and there have been A LOT of situations where the question was just too individual for me to give guidance without coaching, but I’ve never sugar-coated that.

 “Hey Cody!
 I love all your content and get so much out of it, but I’m a little stuck and hoping you can help me out a bit with this.

 I’m 5’4”, 157lbs, want to drop about 15-20lbs, train 4 days a week in the gym, consume 1,730 calories, and have a history of hypothyroidism.
 Within those calories, where do you think my macros should be?”

 That’s such a specific question, one that I honestly have gotten before – I obviously tweaked it but literally get similar questions with this exact level of specificity – that I cannot truly provide answers without going so in depth into the person’s lifestyle, training, dieting history, etc…

 And then, my ability to help her be successful is much more related to the adjustments we’d make along the way rather than one single macronutrient intake I could tell her to follow at the beginning.

 But in many other cases, the questions we get are as simple as:

 - Do you prefer a higher carb or lower carb approach when trying to chase aesthetics?

 - Do you think we can blend crossfit and bodybuilding together intelligently?